 Figure 5-12: Hashing Function

 Initialization and Termination Functions

 After the dynamic linker has built the process image and performed the relocations, each shared object gets the opportunity to execute some initialization code.
-These initialization functions are called in no specified order, but all shared object initializations happen before the executable file gains control.
+All shared object initializations happen before the executable file gains control.